X

 Aditya Menon

-Oh, okay.
+Okay, okay.
+Got it, sir.
 Thank you.

-Yeah, thank you.
+Yeah.
+Thank you, Raghav.
 We’ll take the next question from Keshav Kumar.
 Please go ahead.

 Keshav Kumar

-Arun Aradhya
+Arun Aradhye

-See, majority of the exports are to the USA almost 60 to 65% export is to USA.
+See, majority of the exports are to the USA.
+Almost 60% to 65% export is to USA.

 Keshav Kumar

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-Especially for Europe.
+And especially for Europe.

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-Arun Aradhya
+Arun Aradhye

-And what we learned from the discussion we had with them, that China plus one policy is getting further momentum now.
+And what we learned from the discussion we had with them that China Plus One policy is getting further momentum now.

 Aditya Menon

-Arun Aradhya
+Arun Aradhye

 Keshav Kumar